You’ve decided you want to become a virtual assistant (or a solopreneur or an entrepreneur).

 Really, it was a combination of coincidence and opportunity.
 Meg Bateman is a social media manager and a former virtual assistant, and she’s not only the person who suggested that I consider becoming a virtual assistant but also mentored me and answered all of my many (annoying) questions as I worked on starting my business.
 (Thanks, Meg!)
 When I officially launched my business on August 10, 2015, Meg generously referred a former client of hers to me.
 This client had unexpectedly needed to let go of the virtual assistant she had and needed someone to step in right away.
 Meg thought of me and gave her my contact information, so there I was, sitting at my kitchen table in a t-shirt and athletic shorts, setting everything up to electronically sign my very first client on my very first day of business!
-I’m hugely thankful that this client is still working with me today, over a year later.
+I’m hugely thankful that this client is still working with me today, a few years later.

 Referrals are my #1 recommendation for finding new clients.
 Of course, the catch with referrals is that you have to have a client first in order to get any referrals from one.
 However, ironically enough, I’ve actually had someone who was not a client of mine (although we did do a call to talk about potentially working together) refer at least one client to me, in addition to Meg generously referring not only my first client but also two more clients to me.
 That being said, there’s definitely a possibility to get referrals without having any clients, but you have to have connections first.